pjobson/FontFool/README.md

 ## TODO:

-* Make Requirements
-* All Unit Tests
+* Unit tests
-* Clean Up Styles
-* Do Better UX
-* Connect to DB
-* Connect Search
-* Add Additional Pages
-* Figure out how to dynamically load an @font-face
-* Figure out a better way to load and store a massive amount of fonts for the list.
+* Fix some errors in the CLI
+* Create user preferences page
+* Implement the API
+* Write up docs for the client/cli/server
+* Write up an actual requirement list
 * ???

 ## Test Me